bjzhang/open_log/log2016linaro.markdown

     1.  add a stats for 16 pages allocate successful and fail.

+9. (11:15 2016-11-11)
+    Think about the translation fault.
+    1. The next level entry is empty.
+Could I reproduce how does the page table entry add?
+    2. Same code path with one page is correct but 16 pages fault.
+        1. Does anon_vma_prepare need to care about more than one page?
+        2. Is that possible there is a race condition when do_anonymous_page handle the 16 pages and other code in handle_pte_fault try to deal with same pte?
+    3. Current test base one the qemu.
+Should I tested in the real hardware?
+    4. Arnd mentioned NOWAIT in last meeting.
+Do I need this right now?

+    5. About"2.1". `anon_vma_chain()` is relative to COW.
+It may share by other process(parent or children).

 17:32 2016-11-10
 ----------------
 the time of compile the kernel